Recovering Data After RAID Array Format on NAS QNAP Turbo Station TS-859U-RP+: What You Need to Know

 To mitigate potential data transfer issues and loss, it is crucial to ensure that the NAS device's network throughput matches the requirements of the network environment, considering the number of users, types of data being transferred, and the desired transfer speeds.
 Regular monitoring and maintenance of the network infrastructure, including routers, switches, and cables, can also help optimize the network throughput and minimize data transfer-related problems.

-Although NAS Turbo Station TS-859U-RP+ can be accessed over the network, you still need to take the hard disks out of the storage device and connect them to a Windows computer.
-Only in this case will the software be able to scan them properly.
-Here is what you should do:
+Although the NAS Turbo Station TS-859U-RP+ can be accessed over the network, you still need to remove its hard disks and connect them directly to a Windows PC.
+Only then can the recovery software properly scan and analyze the drives.
+Follow these steps:

 Go to view